Hive AI and Stream Chat Content Moderation Integration Guide

 Billions of users access mobile and web applications every day and generate countless hours of content, from live-stream videos to real-time messages and more.
 For the teams that build and maintain these services, enforcing some level of content moderation is a must.

 But, how can you keep up with the constant influx of user-generated content?
-That’s where Hive, the leading provider of enterprise cloud-based AI solutions, can help.
+That’s where Hive, the leading provider of enterprise cloud-based AI assistants, can help.
 Their cloud-hosted deep learning models enable companies to automate the interpretation of video, images, audio, and text, making content moderation scalable, secure, and quicker than building an in-house solution.

 Hive’s content moderation models are also easy to integrate and compatible with services like Stream Chat and Feeds.
 To show you what an integration with Hive might look like for your organization, we’ve created a quick-and-easy integration guide using Hive’s Text and Visual Moderation APIs and Stream Chat.